TheGupta2012/QPE-Algorithms/README.md

 **Basic Phase Estimation Algorithm**
 - This basic QPE algorithm is based on the principles of phase kickback and inverse Quantum Fourier Transform.
-- This class has a distinctive feature called `unknown` which uses binary exponentiation to reduce the number of unitary applications in simulation.
-This feature is only utilised when `unknown` is set to `False`.
+- A variant called `fast_QPE` has also been included which uses binary exponentiation to reduce the number of unitary applications in simulation.
+Note that this is only applicable for simulation purposes but not in real scenarios.
-- Class Name : `basic_QPE`
+- Class Names : `basic_QPE`, `fast_QPE`
-- Module Path : `modules/vanilla_qpe`
+- Module Path : `modules/vanilla_qpe.py`, `modules/faster_basic_qpe.py`
 - Main folder : `Basic QPE`

 <hspace><hspace>